For people leaders

 The objections, answered.

 What if employees leave?
 What if they use it to document grievances?
-What do we tell the CHRO?
+What do we tell the head of HR?
 Full firm-facing FAQ at /faq#firm.
-Security, sub-processors, and the contracting cluster: /security.
+Security, the services we use, and the contract details: /security.